Certain projects put on hold due to COVID-19

 In other business, a bid in the amount of $1,591,311 to Gehring Construction & Ready Mix Co. for street improvements on 48th Avenue from 38th Street to Lost Creek Parkway.

-A memorandum attached to the agenda states that improvements will include total reconstruction of the road to a three-lane street with work also being completed to sidewalks, striping and signage.
-The road will be made two lane near to the intersection of Lost Creek Parkway to match the north side of the Parkway.
+A memorandum attached to the agenda states that improvements will include total reconstruction of the road to a three-lane street with work also being completed to sidewalks, curbs, gutters, striping and signage.
+The lane striping will be made two-lane near to the intersection of Lost Creek Parkway to match the north side of the Parkway.

 “It was in the budget so they went ahead,” noted Kline.

-“That is to take care of the growth at Parkway,” said Bulkley.
+“That is to take care of the growth at Parkway,” Bulkley said.
 “We need to maintain city services.”

 Hannah Schrodt is the news editor of The Columbus Telegram.
 Reach her via email at hannah.schrodt@lee.net.